jkenney0501/dbt_superstore_dim_model/README.md

 <img src="assets/stage_layer.png" width="1000">

-After creating stages, we run some basic tests to make sure our sources are not null and the unique keys are in fact unique.
+After creating stages (note: I usually run thezse test on my sources but whatever works for you...), we run some basic tests to make sure our sources are not null and the unique keys are in fact unique.
-Oten you can incorporate some accepted values tests here as well.
+Often you can incorporate some accepted values tests here as well.
 This will help you catch changes from the source early on that may affect your downstream BI.
 We want to catch as much as possible early on before we materialize our final model in dimensions and facts.
 This avoids what can be nasty backfills and a backlog of meetings that give you nothing but headaches.

 *Each stage model gets its own test set up in a yml file, the employees is just one of several.*